 The module later became a shared pattern adopted by Payments to surface negative-equity cases, validating the hierarchy and proving the design decision scaled across new operational moments without adding noise to the core journey.

-The post sale experience launched in Q2 2025 without any CRM or marketing.
-The project helped define Motorways trust and transparency vision, and created an entirely new product vertical.
+The last mile experience launched in Q2 2025 without any CRM or marketing.
+The project helped define Motorway's trust and transparency vision, and created an entirely new product vertical.
 See the desktop experience below: